HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="top100_domains_that_set_cookies_via_response_header.png",
-  caption="Top 10 domains setting cookies from header.", description="Chart showing the percentage of websites that include a cookie set via the response header for the 10 most popular tracking domains setting cookies. `doubleclick.net` is used on 30.49% of desktop pages and 28.72% of mobile pages, `facebook.com` on 23.07 and 21.43% respectively, `youtube.com` on 10.02% and 8.83%, `google.com` on 8.62% and 8.45%, `yandex.ru` on 4.42% and 5.17%, `pubmatic.com` on 3.82% and 4.73%, `rlcdn.com` on 4.01% and 3.99%, `openx.net` on 3.57% and 4.42%, `adsrvr.org` on 4.00% and 3.90%, and finally `yahoo.com` on 3.80% and 3.70%.",
+  caption="Top 10 domains setting cookies from headers.", description="Chart showing the percentage of websites that include a cookie set via the response header for the 10 most popular tracking domains setting cookies. `doubleclick.net` is used on 30.49% of desktop pages and 28.72% of mobile pages, `facebook.com` on 23.07 and 21.43% respectively, `youtube.com` on 10.02% and 8.83%, `google.com` on 8.62% and 8.45%, `yandex.ru` on 4.42% and 5.17%, `pubmatic.com` on 3.82% and 4.73%, `rlcdn.com` on 4.01% and 3.99%, `openx.net` on 3.57% and 4.42%, `adsrvr.org` on 4.00% and 3.90%, and finally `yahoo.com` on 3.80% and 3.70%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=162165227&format=interactive",
   sheets_gid="1256177287",